-Almost all of the Corporation's products that are destined for the industrial market are sold as standalone products to OEMs and integrators who are in charge of incorporating our products into their own finished products which are then marketed and distributed under their respective brands.
-D-BOX continues to focus its efforts on developing partnership programs with OEMs, who use their own networks to distribute D-BOX's products.
+Almost all of the Corporation's products that are intended for the simulation and training market are sold as standalone products to OEMs and integrators who are in charge of incorporating the D-BOX products into their own products which are then marketed and distributed under their respective brands.
+D-BOX continues to focus its efforts on developing partnership programs with OEMs.